Law Nº 20.920, extended producer responsibility

 In addition to the Extended Responsibility of the Producer, there are other associated regulations, such as product labeling, information that must be given to distributors and retailers, preventive measures, among others, that are mentioned as aspects that can be regulated by the law, and must be specified on the corresponding Supreme Decree.

-Waste Management Systems
+Waste Management Systems (producer responsibility)

 The way established by the Law to guarantee the fulfillment of the regulations established by each Supreme Decree is by applying a Waste Management System, either individual or collective.